Key Takeaways

 - Slow or Uneven Water Flow

-- Possible Causes: Clogged tubing, pump failure, or improper slope in the channels.
+- Possible Causes: Clogged tubing, pump failure, or improper channel slope.

 - Solution: Check for debris, clean tubing regularly, and ensure channels are angled correctly (1–3% slope).